Nourish - What’s the Scoop on: Ginseng

 American ginseng grows primarily in parts of Canada and North American regions and has a milder effect than Asian ginseng.

-American ginseng tends to be calming, relaxing, nourishing and more cooling than Korean red ginseng.
+This herb tends to be calming, relaxing, nourishing and more cooling in comparison to Korean red ginseng.
 [Please note that we do not stock American Ginseng].

 Siberian Ginseng (Eleutherococcus senticosus)